 Rice fields near Shirataki Brewing Company, Niigata.

-The history and origin of Japanese sake goes back approximately 2,000 years when rice farming came from China.
+Now listed by UNESCO as an intangible cultural heritage of humanity, Japanese sake goes back approximately 2,000 years, when rice farming came from China.
 Since then, rice has been a staple in Japanese cuisine, and sake, which was originally used to celebrate rice harvests, is enjoyed with unique food cultures developed in each region of Japan.
 At its peak in the 19th century, there were over 20,000 sake breweries in Japan, but the number has declined to what is now just over 1,400 breweries due to war, government restructuring and the modernization of Japanese consumer culture.

 Figure 1: Number of breweries in Japan from 1915 to 2017. *1